This page assumes you have played every Ys game up to this point, thus there will be spoilers for those games. You Have Been Warned.

-"Who one is...is defined by who one isn't."
+Who one is - is defined by who one isn't.

-"Yes, in this prison this cradle
+It was in this prison - this cradle -

-"my dreams and reality became one."
+where my dreams and my reality became intertwined."

 When series protagonist Adol Christin arrives at Balduq along with his traveling companion Dogi, he is apprehended by soldiers of the Romun Empire and thrown into prison for his actions from previous adventures.
-While escaping from the prison, he encounters a mysterious woman named Aprillis, who proceeds to grant him the ability to transform into a Monstrum.
-With his newfound identity as the Monstrum "Red King", Adol gets swept up in a plot that involves investigating the unrest behind Balduq and unknown entities behind the "Grimwald Nox".
+While escaping from the prison, he encounters a mysterious woman named Aprilis, who proceeds to grant him the ability to transform into a Monstrum.
+With his newfound identity as the Monstrum "Crimson King", Adol gets swept up in a plot that involves investigating the unrest behind Balduq and unknown entities behind the "Grimwald Nox".

 Continuing the party-based game-play from Ys SEVEN, Ys: Memories of Celceta and Ys VIII: Lacrimosa of Dana, Ys IX features a full three-dimensional world where players are encouraged to explore every nook and cranny of Balduq.
-Combat remains largely the same with returning mechanics such as "Flash Guard", "Flash Move" and "Break", but the biggest change is the introduction of special Monstrum powers which can be used for combat and exploration, on top of abilities that players already had access to in previous games.
-As Monstrums are tasked with protecting Balduq from demons called "Larva", players will occasionally participate in Grimwald Nox, which is nearly identical to Beast Raids from Ys VIII with Tower Defense elements.
+Combat remains largely the same with returning mechanics such as "Flash Guard", "Flash Move" and "Break", but the biggest change is the introduction of special Monstrum powers called "Gifts" which can be used for combat and exploration, on top of abilities that players already had access to in previous games.
+As Monstrums are tasked with protecting Balduq from demons called Lemures, players will occasionally participate in Grimwald Nox, which is nearly identical to Beast Raids from Ys VIII with Tower Defense elements.
 Also, since investigating Balduq is one of the goals of the game, Adol will form a guild and performs various jobs in exchange for information, gaining allies in the process, who serve similar purposes as the castaways from Ys VIII did.

 Tropes applicable to Ys IX: Monstrum Nox include: